RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 2.md

 Felicity took a step back, feeling boxed in in the small room.
 The tall lady stood between her and the door, and while it didn't seem like she was trying to block the way, it would be hard to get around her in a room this small without them having a good chance to grab or stop Felicity.

 "Do you want some food?
 You look like you need some food."
 The lady continued undeterred.

+"I'm fine."
+Felicity lied.

 "I'm gonna sort a room out for you and bring you something to eat.
 Warm food will help, just wait here for a moment."
 Her final words being emphasized with her pointing to the chair in the corner.

 The door closed again, and Felicity was left alone with her thoughts.